MaastrichtU-BISS/FAIVOR-ML-Validator/README.md

 ## Docker Requirements

 **Important:** This service requires Docker access to validate ML models.
 When running in a container, you must mount the Docker socket.
+The service automatically handles Docker-in-Docker networking by detecting the environment and using the appropriate hostname.
 See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

 ## Local development